drsagher/ApexCollegePakpattan/AdvProgramming/Lesson_04/Readme.md

 # Lesson 04 String and Menu Resources, Dialogs, Window Controls, Common Controls, and Dynamic Link Libraries in Visual C#.NET

-1. String and Menu Resources
+## 1. String and Menu Resources
 In Visual C#.NET, string resources and menu resources are essential for creating user-friendly and maintainable applications.

-String Resources : These are predefined text values stored in resource files (.resx) that can be reused across the application.
+**String Resources** : These are predefined text values stored in resource files ```.resx``` that can be reused across the application.
 Using string resources makes it easier to manage text, support localization, and update content without modifying code.
 For example:

 ```
 // Accessing a string resource
 string greeting = Properties.Resources.WelcomeMessage;
 MessageBox.Show(greeting);
 ```

-Menu Resources : Menus provide a structured way for users to interact with an application.
-In Windows Forms, you can design menus using the MenuStrip control, which allows you to create dropdown menus, submenus, and menu items.
+**Menu Resources** : Menus provide a structured way for users to interact with an application.
+In Windows Forms, you can design menus using the ```MenuStrip``` control, which allows you to create dropdown menus, submenus, and menu items.
 Each menu item can trigger specific actions when clicked.
 Example:

 ```
 private void fileToolStripMenuItem_Click(object sender, EventArgs e)
 {